I adopted Aslan back in 2003. He was somewhere

 to meeting the end of his life, despite the responsive efforts made to

-George.
+to George.
 George came to 4Paws about a year ago from shelter

 that was way beyond capacity.
 He arrived at the shelter so

 matted up that he needed to be shaved into a lion cut.
-He tested positive
+He

-fostering a couple of leukemia positive cats stepped
+that was already fostering a couple of leukemia positive cats stepped

 forward and offered to take him in too.
 His beautiful coat

-eventually grew back in and he gained weight after receiving excellent care in his
+eventually grew back in and he gained weight after receiving excellent

-Alvaro had obviously lived a hard life by the time we found
+had obviously lived a hard life by the time we found him in the

 loving memory of Mr. Bentley

-the very sad decision of putting Iris to sleep today.
+had the very sad decision of putting Iris to sleep today.
 She had

 quickly declined in health and it turned out she had a virulent fast

-growing tumor beneath her tongue and realistically there was nothing that
+growing tumor beneath her tongue and realistically there was nothing

 happy to give her a happy home for 2+ years.
 Her passing was quick and